xpavlic4/book-extracts/The Subtle Art of Not Giving a Fck.md

 If you are stuck on a problem, don't sit there and think about it; just start working on it.

 Waiting for a motivation to take an action is wrong.
-It is an endless loop Inspiration -> Motivation -> Action -> Inspiratio -> Motivation ...
+It is an endless loop Inspiration -> Motivation -> Action -> Inspiration -> Motivation ...

 With simply doing something as your only metric how to measure the success - well, then even the failure pushes you forward.